dangormanjr/dangormanjr.github.io/articles.md

 ## Peer-Reviewed Book Chapters ##

 * Co-author with Erin Francisco Opalich, Madeline Ullrich, and Alexander J. Zawacki.
 “A Tale of Three Disciplines: Considering the (Digital) Future of the Mid-doc Fellowship in Graduate Programs.”
-In The Digital Futures of Graduate Study in the Humanities, ed.
+In *Digital Futures of Graduate Study in the Humanities*, ed.
 Simon Appleford, Gabriel Hankins, and Anouk Lang.
-Forthcoming, University of Minnesota Press.
+University of Minnesota Press, Dec.
+2024.